NZMSA/2016-Module-2/5. Typescript/readme.md

 ```
 typings install dt~jquery --save --global
 ```
-The command `typings install dt~jquery --save` fetches the jquery typings module and `--save` saves it in your `typings.json` file as a dependency.
+The command `typings install dt~jquery --save` fetches the jQuery typings module and `--save` saves it in your `typings.json` file as a dependency.
-You should see a folder in your directory called `typings` with a jquery subfolder and a new `typings.json` (this is similar to `package.json`)
+You should see a folder in your directory called `typings` with a jQuery subfolder and a new `typings.json` (this is similar to `package.json`)

 Here we get [DefinetlyTyped](http://definitelytyped.org/)'s typings of jQuery.

 ## Tutorial 4: Converting our JavaScript to TypeScript

 ### 1. Main file from basic
-Lets create a new file called `main.ts` in our `js` folder, this will replace our original `basic.js` so we dont get confused.
+Lets create a new file called `main.ts` in our `js` folder, this will replace our original `basic.js` so we don’t get confused.

 ```TypeScript
 var currentMood: Mood;